openseadragon/openseadragon/README.md

     grunt watch

+To have it watch your source files and also run a server for you to test in:

+    grunt dev

 The built files appear in the `build` folder.

 If you want to build tar and zip files for distribution (they will also appear in the `build` folder), use: